kaltura/developer-platform-docs/documentation/player-portal/web/playkit-js-ui/custom-ui-presets.md

 ## Using custom components
 Presets can be created by using the player default library components, but you can also create and use your own components to define the layout.

-See example on how to create and use your own compoentns [here](create-new-component.md)
+See example on how to create and use your own components [here](create-new-component.md)
 ```